SFGLab/ChromMovie/README.md

 ## Parameter specification

 The simulation parameters used by ChromMovie are stored in YAML file.
 Example specification is provided in `config.yaml` file.
-The path to the YAML configuration file is a main input parameter of ChromMovie script.
+The path to the YAML configuration file is the main input parameter of ChromMovie script.

 ## Running ChromMovie